enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

   - [Uber's M3DB - 2018](https://www.uber.com/blog/billion-data-point-challenge/)
   - [Twitter's MetricsDB - 2019](https://blog.twitter.com/engineering/en_us/topics/infrastructure/2019/metricsdb)
   - [Jessica G's 'Four Minute Paper: Facebook's time series database, Gorilla' - 2021](https://jessicagreben.medium.com/four-minute-paper-facebooks-time-series-database-gorilla-800697717d72)

+This format may not play nicely if you want to shove it into a Circular Buffer, as the deltas need to be determined from a starting value.
+A Circular Buffer that reaches capacity would require re-encoding all of the data on successive writes.
+It is better used as a buffered "snapshot" to encode larger amounts of data.
+The data represented by this encoding is also the least human readable that we have discussed.

 ## Context Matters